What Is M Code In CNC?

 G codes are used to control machine motion in CNC machining, while M codes are used to control various machine functions.
 G codes are used to specify the path that the machine takes to produce a part, while M codes are used to control things like coolant, tool changes, and spindle rotation.

-Read More: How Much Does A CNC Machinist Make In California?
+Read More: How To Choose A CNC Machine?

 In general, G codes are used to specify what the machine is doing, while M codes are used to specify how the machine is doing it.